 elements (Paradise Valley)

-A visit to Lon's always invokes a strong sense of Southwest spirit.
-The Hermosa Inn is a luxury boutique hotel, off the beaten path, in upscale Paradise Valley.
-The restaurant was named for artist Lon Megargee, whose artworks incorporating cowboys and ranch life of the wild west grace its walls.
-The patio at Lon's is one of the loveliest places for al fresco dining.
-There is no hotel-ish feel to this restaurant at all.
-As a matter of fact, you'll come, enjoy and leave and might not even notice that there is a hotel here at all.
+A visit to LON'S always invokes a strong sense of Southwest spirit.
+You'll find it at The Hermosa Inn, a luxury boutique hotel off the beaten path, in upscale Paradise Valley.
+The restaurant was named for artist Lon Megargee, whose artwork incorporating cowboys and ranch life of the Wild West graces the walls.
+The patio at LON'S is one of the loveliest places for al fresco dining.
+There is no hotel-ish feel to this restaurant—in fact, you may come, enjoy, and leave without even noticing that there is a hotel here.

 The brunch menu includes à la carte items as well as the Hacienda Brunch.
-Prices is very reasonable compared to other luxury resort brunches.
-The Chef at Lon's describes the food here as comfort cuisine with Arizona flavors created with European techniques.
-Don't even consider eating here without starting with the Fresh Baked Brioche "Monkey Bread."
-While this is not one of your deluxe all-you-can-eat buffet brunches (Lon's sometimes offers those on holidays), you can certainly have a special meal here for brunch.
-Just goes to show, gourmet food doesn't have to break the bank.
+Prices are reasonable compared with other luxury resort brunches.
+The chef at LON'S describes the food here as comfort cuisine with Arizona flavors created with European techniques.
+Don't even consider eating here without starting with the fresh-baked monkey bread.
+Although this is not one of your deluxe all-you-can-eat buffet brunches (LON'S sometimes offers those on holidays), you can certainly have a special meal here for brunch.
+It just goes to show that gourmet food doesn't have to break the bank.

 Wright's at the Biltmore is the signature dining experience at the renowned Arizona Biltmore in Central Phoenix.
-While it is a hotel restaurant, it has a unique style that is appealing and comfortable.
+Although it is a hotel restaurant, it has a unique style that is appealing and comfortable.
 This isn't the old, stuffy Arizona Biltmore.
-Light pours in through the floor-to-ceiling glass windows and tables are arranged in smaller, multi-level sections to give a more intimate feel to the dining room.
-The servers are clad in black uniforms—no jeans or tee shirts here—and are experienced and professional.
+In this classic setting with a modern nod to architect Frank Lloyd Wright, light pours in through the floor-to-ceiling glass windows and tables are arranged in smaller, multilevel sections to give a more intimate feel to the dining room.
+The servers are clad in black uniforms—no jeans or T-shirts here—and are experienced and professional.

-The Sunday brunch is uniquely structured.
+The Sunday brunch is uniquely structured, with the menu changing weekly.
 Here there is a buffet and a selection of small plates of hot entrees.
-One small plate or six small plates or ten small plates.
-The buffet includes cold appetizers and hors d'oeuvres, fruits cheeses, artisan breads, sushi, shrimp, salads, and desserts.
-You'll be given today's menu which describes the small plates offered that day.
+The buffet includes cold appetizers and seafood, fruits, cheeses, artisan breads, salads, and desserts.
+You'll be given a menu describing the small plates offered that day.
 You could do very well just opting for the cold buffet, but the small plates are delicious.
 The dessert choices are extensive and beautiful.
-What I loved about this Sunday brunch was the total absence of steam tables.
+What's great about this Sunday brunch is the absence of steam tables.
 No lukewarm meats or dry fish.
 The hot foods are served directly from the kitchen, and the cold foods, fruits, breads, and desserts are on the buffet.

-The first thing to mention about Sunday Brunch at Wrigley Mansion is that it can be a challenge just getting there.
-After you figure out how to get up the hill parking is an issue.
-You can self-park, and walk up the hill, or you can valet park for a fee.
+The first thing to mention about Sunday brunch at Wrigley Mansion is that it can be a challenge just getting there.
+After you figure out how to get up the hill, parking can be an issue.
+You can self-park and then walk up the hill, or you can valet park for a fee.
 Keep in mind that the mansion wasn't originally built as a restaurant.
-Once you make it to the buffet area and dining room for brunch you will be treated to a gorgeous view, tablecloths, and immediate offers of mimosas.
+Once you make it to the buffet area and dining room for brunch, you will be rewarded with a gorgeous view, tablecloths, immediate offers of mimosas, and live jazz music.

-Be aware that some diners prefer to sit in the large dining room early in the day to avoid the sun that shines into the smaller dining room on the southwest side.
+Note that some diners prefer to sit in the large dining room early in the day to avoid the sun that shines into the smaller dining room on the southwest side.
 The downside of brunch in the main dining room is the noise.
-It is a much larger room than the southwest room, and, since all the rooms have hardwood flooring, it is noisiest where there are large groups.
-This isn't the most extravagant or luxurious brunch you will ever experience, but it was reasonably priced and included items that you might not find at other brunches.
+It is a much larger room than the southwest room, and, because all the rooms have hardwood flooring, it is noisiest where there are large groups.
+This isn't the most extravagant or luxurious brunch you will ever experience, but it is reasonably priced and includes items that you might not find at other brunches.

-When making your Sunday Brunch reservations, you can also arrange to take a guided tour of the Wrigley Mansion.
-There is an extra charge for the tour, but it would make an interesting addition to your occasion and provide the history and background to this unique property.
+When making Sunday brunch reservations, you can also arrange to take a guided tour of the Wrigley Mansion.
+There is an extra charge for the tour, but it makes for an interesting addition to your visit and provides the history and background of this unique property.